alixedi/land/apps/australian-test-untangled.md

   subtitle: Pass Life in the UK Test without reading the book!
 reviews:
   items:
-    - name: zeddab
+    - name: SKumar
-      text: There are so many questions in this app that you'll go the exam with complete certainity that you'll pass.
+      text: I'm impressed with how easy the app works.
+It shows a circle that moves every time I finish a chapter or pass a test.
+It was a great feeling when I finally completed the whole circle.
-      stars: " I passed the test! ★★★★★"
+      stars: Great App.
+I passed★★★★★
-    - name: EmlynC
+    - name: "hiral1801 "
-      text: >-
-        It's a well thout out app that gets straight to the point of earning about the UK and quizzing your knowledge.

-        I love that it keeps coming back to questions you got wrong so that you can learn from it.
+      text: Very helpful app, appreciated..!!
-      stars: Refreshingly straighforward ★★★★★
+      stars: Really good application ★★★★★
-    - name: 9 Gager
+    - name: Mmurtaza
-      text: >-
-        There wouldn't be a simpler app than this for Life in UK tests.
-No signups required, no clutter of advertisements, no activation or personal information is asked.

-        It has simple Q& A layout.
-Explanations to Answers particularly helped me learn more about the subject.

-        God for users at any knowledge level.
+      text: I found it easy to use and was able to practice prior to the test.
-      stars: Simple & well thought out.  ★★★★★
+      stars: Excellent App ★★★★★
-    - name: user20382173
+    - name: user250380
-      text: |-

-        Tried many apps, but this one is value for money.
+      text: I have not found this many practice questions in any other app that I used before this one.
+Also there are unlimited tests.
+So when I finished my practice, all I did was  practice my timing with these mock tests.
+On test day I was feeling very confident and found the test quite easy.
       stars: So easy to use!  ★★★★★
+    - name: Mikael.H
+      text: I PASSED MY TEST TODAY.
+Before using this app, I tried quite a few other apps but I wasn’t satisfied because their question bank did not cover the whole our common bond book.
+When I saw this app has 300 plus questions, I immediately installed it and it covers EVERYTHING.
+      stars: Excellent quizzes ★★★★★
-    - name: holdenweb
+    - name: CreativeBuilder97
       text: >-

-        The app repeats questions to drive the learning home, and is very simple to use.
-      stars: Excellent quizzes. ★★★★★
-    - name: DoubleDouble87
-      text: |-

-        Fantastic app...just need landscape mode for iPad.
+        I had a great time preparing for my test.
+It has a unique way of measuring the progress.
+It also tells you when you are ready for the actual test.
+There are unlimited tests in the exact same manner as the actual test.
+The best part is that I never once read Discover Canada.
-      stars: Top  ★★★★★
+      stars: I passed today  ★★★★★
   title: Read what our users are saying
 faqs:
   - title: Why should I buy the Australian Test Untangled app instead of the Our